randycoulman/mix_test_interactive/README.md

 It allows you to easily switch between running all tests, stale tests, or failed tests.
 Or, you can run only the tests whose filenames contain a substring.
-You can also control which tags are included or excluded and easily specify the test seed to use.
+You can also control which tags are included or excluded, modify the maximum number of failures allowed, and specify the test seed to use.
 Includes an optional "watch mode" which runs tests after every file change.

 ## Installation